haseebrehmat/Sales-Engine-API/README.md

 #### 1. Clone the Octagon BE repository:

     git clone https://github.com/Devsinc-Org/Octagon-BE

+    - Change branch to development as development is the latest branch

 #### 2. Familiarize yourself with the following files and directories: